How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 - Visit Facebook's App Dashboard

-- Click Create New App under Apps - you can
+- Click Create New App under Apps

 - Complete the name for your app, and also a unique namespace